ethereum/eth2.0-onboarding/docs/phase_0.md

 ## Introduction

 This document is an aid to the specification of the [state transition function](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#beacon-chain-state-transition-function) and accompanying [data structures](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#containers) for Phase 0 - The Beacon Chain -- the core system level chain at the heart of Ethereum 2.0.

 The [primary Phase 0 specification](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md) is particularly terse, only defining much of the functionality via python code and comments.
-This document aims to provide a more verbose version of the specification, especially aimed at helping onboard new contributors to Ethereum 2.0.
+This document aims to provide a more verbose version of the specification, primarily aimed at helping onboard new contributors to Ethereum 2.0.

 ## Table of contents